 Evaluating Email Archiving Solutions

 How email data is stored can also influence what constitutes a suitable email archiving solution.
 Email archiving solutions have different deployment options.
 They can be hardware-based, software-based, cloud-based or a hybrid of all three.
 Usually, cloud-based solutions are the most secure.
-Emails stored in data centers have less chance of being stolen, damaged or lost – as emails stored on a hardware solution might – and stronger defenses against online attacks than software installed on an organization´s server.
+Emails stored in data centers have less chance of being stolen, damaged or lost – as emails stored on a hardware solution might – and stronger defenses against online attacks are implemented than software installed on an organization´s server.

-Cloud-based solutions also resolve potential storage space issues and their costs.
+Cloud-based solutions also resolve potential storage space issues and their associated costs.
 As email data accumulates, organizations using hardware or software-based solutions may have to add additional devices, reassign servers or migrate data offsite.
 These extra costs do not apply to cloud-based solutions, as they are usually charged per user with no limit on the amount of storage space.
-Storing an organizations database of emails in one location also accelerates searches and email retrieval.
+Storing an organization’s database of emails in one location also accelerates searches and email retrieval.